wing5wong/artisan-whs-static/source/_courses/ENIE.md

 **Content:**

-These students are working towards Level 3 of the English curriculum.
 Students learn to use and respond to English language and literature through personal reading, writing, speaking, listening, viewing and presenting.
+This occurs both individually and in group situations.
 Texts include novels, non-fiction books, poetry, short stories, film and drama.
 Students will complete most of their work on Google Classroom.

 **Assessment:**